 Many people experience anxiety, phobias, fears, stress, panic attacks and other similar problems, often on a daily basis.
-Some people have these and/or other problems…perhaps a problem controlling food intake leading to weight problems; or drinking more than they’re happy with; or using drugs; or they have psycho-sexual problems; or other issues.
-I have successfully helped many people with all sorts of symptoms, issues and problems, using hypnotherapy, specifically Hypno-analysis, at my practice in Farlington Portsmouth.
+Some people have these and/or other problems… perhaps a problem controlling food intake leading to weight problems, drinking more than they’re happy with, using drugs, have psycho-sexual problems or other issues.
+I have successfully helped many people with all sorts of symptoms, issues and problems, using hypnotherapy, specifically Hypno-analysis, here at my practice at Hypnotherapy Portsmouth.

 I am often informed by clients that I am ‘the last resort’ for them, most of them having tried other therapies or other forms of help for their problems before trying hypnotherapy.
 Well, that’s fine by me as I can often help where other approaches may have not.

 They may have had some counselling, traditional psychotherapy, ‘ordinary’ hypnotherapy (suggestion therapy a.k.a clinical hypnosis); or they may have consulted their GP about it, yet they still haven’t experienced any significant changes or improvements.